bradleytaunt/1mb-club/submit.md

 ## Reporting Bugs or Broken Links

-If you come across any bugs or incorrect/dead web page listings on this site, feel free to [open a ticket](https://codeberg.org/btxx/1mb-club/issues).
-Please **do not** use this as a means to submit websites!
+If you come across any bugs or incorrect/dead web page listings on this site, feel free to [reach out on the official mailing list](https://www.freelists.org/list/1mb-club).
+Please **do not** use this as a means to send in websites, unless it is an email patch.
 They will be ignored and closed!

 Thank you.